 A bill working its way through the Senate could expand in-home care, including by make it easier for seniors with chronic illnesses to access telehealth.

 Members of the Senate Finance Committee on May 18 voted to advance the Creating High-Quality Results and Outcomes Necessary to Improve Chronic (CHRONIC) Care Act of 2017 (S. 870).
-Among other things, the bipartisan bill would expand Medicare coverage for telehealth services when receiving telehealth services.
+Among other things, the bipartisan bill would expand Medicare coverage for telehealth services.

 Telehealth is a broad term that includes things like virtual doctor visits though internet-connected devices, and other kinds of remote care.